What is a Backlink?

 - The content’s relevancy between the targeted and sourced page.

-- The amount of root domains linked to the target page.
+- The number of root domains linking to the target page.

 - The amount of links to the same page on the source page.